AkzhanBerdi/bad_dog/content/posts/how-to-learn-coding.md

 >>>
 ```

-As we are entered In the state of tripple arrows **>>>**, we are in so called **Python Shell** which is a powerful way to interact with your machine.
-We can perform the same arithmetic commands as we did using JavaScript.
+As we are entered In the state of tripple arrows **>>>**, we are in so called **Python Shell** which is a powerful Python way to interact with your machine.
+We can perform the arithmetic commands as we did using JavaScript.

 ```python
 1 + 1